 The quality of the navigation instructions is measured by the length of the path resulting when an agent follows the instructions till the goal is reached.
-Optimal instructions lead to the shortest path.
-Incorrect instructions lead to situations where the planned path cannot be executed, for example, because a one-way street cannot be traversed in the intended direction, this results in a longer than optimal path.
+Optimal instructions lead to the shortest path; if instructions are not correct then a longer path results.
+Incorrect instructions lead to situations where the planned path cannot be executed, for example, because a one-way street cannot be traversed in the intended direction, this results in longer than optimal path.